EscaperX/EscaperX.github.io/content/posts/csapp.md

 ### Shfiting

-We all know that it's dangerous to convert between signed and unsigned value.
+As it is widely known that it's dangerous to convert between signed and unsigned value.
 And based on the 2's complement encoding, here're some behaviours:
 ```c++
 void print(unsigned char *p, int len) {